DiamondLightSource/pymalcolm/docs/tutorials/panda.rst

 We can now run up imalcolm by executing ``etc/malcolm/BLxxI-ML-MALC-01.yaml``, and open http://localhost:8008/gui/BLxxI-ML-SCAN-01 to see our scan Block.
 First, just check that the config we saved in the previous tutorial still works.
 It should run with no modifications.
-If this is all fine, we can move onto setting up the motion controller.
-We can start from our previous co-ordinate system design, then just uncheck the ``Output Triggers`` Attribute:
+If this is all fine, then the motion controller will require no changes:

 .. image:: panda_0.png